Roby46/RYAN-RFD-explainability-Tool/README.md

 Once the files have been uploaded, the interface shows the RFDs tree, the RFDs Sunburst, and the datatable built based on the uploaded JSON files.

-At this point, the user can start using the REIN features and interacting with the diagrams and the datatable.
+At this point, the user can start using the RYAN features and interacting with the diagrams and the datatable.

 In case the diagrams are not shown, check the correctness of the constructed JSON.